NetWalk

 Random Number Generator

-Instead of a library, we roll our own pseudo-random number generator, which gives us an excuse to learn about permuted congruential generators.
+We roll our own pseudo-random number generator, which gives us an excuse to learn about permuted congruential generators.
 Although PRNGs based on those of Bob Jenkins may suit us just fine, a PCG is easier to code, and perhaps also easier to comprehend.

 We choose PCG-XSH-RR with 64-bit state and 32-bit output, which is just like a venerable linear congruential generator except we twiddle the bits of the current state before we output it.